borisdev/resume/resume.md

 them to get accurate customer feedback on product technical design decisions.
 - I started a new process to ensure toil free and quality sales demos.
 Engineers must be included in the calendar invites.
-Twenty-four hours before the scheduled demo, the environment's worker are scaled up, and the best frontend and backend branches deployed.
-Only after these checks does the product manager start smoke and sanity testing.
+Twenty-four hours before the scheduled demo, the environment's compute workers are scaled up, the best frontend and backend branches deployed, and lastly, the product manager starts smoke and sanity testing.

 I helped increase the engineering team's productivity.